cicsdev/cics-java-jcics-samples/README.md

 * [`com.ibm.cicsdev.tsq`](projects/com.ibm.cicsdev.tsq) - Accessing temporary storage queues.
 * [`com.ibm.cicsdev.vsam`](projects/com.ibm.cicsdev.vsam) - Accessing KSDS, ESDS, and RRDS VSAM files.

 ## Repository structure

 * [`etc/`](etc) - Supporting materials used to define CICS and z/OS resources needed for the samples.
 * [`projects/`](projects) - Complete Eclipse projects suitable for importing into a CICS Explorer environment.
 * [`src/`](src) - Supporting source code for non-Java programs.

+## Pre-reqs

+* CICS TS V5.1 or later, due to the usage of the getString() methods.
+* Java SE 1.7 or later on the z/OS system
+* Java SE 1.7 or later on the workstation
+* Eclipse with CICS Explorer SDK installed

+## Configuration

+The sample Java classes are designed to be added to an OSGi bundle and deployed into a CICS OSGi JVM server, but can also be used as the basis for extending Web applications deployed into a Liberty JVM server.

+### Adding the resources to Eclipse

+1. Using an Eclipse development environment import the project from the project folder using the menu File -> Import -> Existing Projects into Workspace.
+1. Define and set a CICS Target Platform for the workspace using the menu Window -> Preferences -> Target Platform.

+### Starting a JVM server in CICS

+1. Enable Java support in the CICS region by adding the `SDFJAUTH` library to the `STEPLIB` concatenation and setting `USSHOME` and the `JVMPROFILE` SIT parameters.
+1. Define an OSGi JVM server called `DFHJVMS` using the CICS-supplied sample definition in the CSD group `DFH$OSGI`.
+1. Copy the CICS supplied `DFHOSGI.jvmprofile` zFS file to the zFS directory specified by the `JVMPROFILE` SIT parameter, and ensure the `JAVA_HOME` variable is set correctly.
+1. Install the `DFHJVMS` resource defined in step 2 and ensure it becomes enabled.

+### To deploy the samples into a CICS region

+1. Using the CICS Explorer export the Java projects com.ibm.cicsdev.link.cicsbundle, com.ibm.cicsdev.tsq.cicsbundle and com.ibm.cicsdev.tdq.cicsbundle to a zFS directory.
+The sample definitions use the following style of zFS location /u/cics1/com.ibm.cicsdev.link.cicsbundle_1.0.0
+1. Define and install CICS BUNDLE resource defintions referring to the deployed bundle directory in step 1. and ensure all resources are enabled.
+1. Create the require transaction and program definitions using either the supplied DFHCSD.txt files as input to a CSD define job or using the CICS bundle projects com.ibm.cicsdev.link.resources.cicsbundle, com.ibm.cicsdev.tsq.resources.cicsbundle, com.ibm.cicsdev.tdq.resources.cicsbuncdle
+1. If using the TDQ sample define an intra-partition TDQ called MYQ1
+1. If using the LINK sample compile and deploy the COBOL programs EC01 and EDUCHAN, and either define PROGRAM definitions or enable program autoinstall.
+1. Optionally add a CICS Java program definiton for LinkServerEduchan called EDUCHAN if you wish to replace the EDUCHAN COBOL sample with the Java implemenation.

+## License
+This project is licensed under [Apache License Version 2.0](LICENSE).

+## Reference

+* For further details on using the IBM JZOS record generator see this [developer center article]  (https://developer.ibm.com/cics/2016/05/12/java-cics-using-ibmjzos/)
+* For details on how to define a CICS OSGi JVM server refer to the Knowledge Center topic [Configuring an OSGi JVM server] (http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.java.doc/JVMserver/config_jvmserver_app.html)

 ## Eclipse projects
 Java source code for the following classes is provided in the corresponding Eclipse plugin projects in the projects directory